Back to Blog

 A small firm advising startups on employment law used Claude to review employee handbooks against current state requirements.
 The attorney would paste a complete handbook and ask Claude to identify provisions that conflicted with recent legislative changes in the relevant state.

-Result: The firm was able to offer handbook reviews at a lower price point, attracting new clients while maintaining profitability.
+Result: The firm reports that it was able to offer handbook reviews at a lower price point, attracting new clients while maintaining profitability.
 The attorney reported handling three times as many reviews per month with consistent quality.

 Use Case 4: Appellate Brief Drafting